MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 ## Release notes

-This section contains the release notes for Azure Web Apps Extension for runtime instrumentation with Application Insights.
+This section contains the release notes for Azure Web Apps based on ANT release for runtime instrumentation with Application Insights.

 To find which version of the extension you're currently using, go to `https://<yoursitename>.scm.azurewebsites.net/ApplicationInsights`.